shelbyspees/website/content/posts/2021/audio-quality.md

 **Mute your mic when you're not speaking.**
 Background noise is often introduced into your call by someone besides the current speaker, and they may not even realize that their mic is hot.
-If you can't get them to mute (maybe they left the mic hot before walking away from their computer), the Zoom meeting owner can mute them.
+If you can't get them to mute (maybe they left the mic on before walking away from their computer), the Zoom meeting owner can mute them.

 **Don't use airpods or bluetooth earbuds as a mic.**